 The Wetland Bird Survey is undertaken through the winter months, and in Northern Ireland monitors waterbirds on Strangford Lough, Belfast Lough, Larne Lough, Lough Foyle, Lough Neagh and the Erne system.
 It is the survey that requires the greatest level of identification skill, and also considerable endurance to cope with winter weather.
 If you think you can help have a look at the WeBS survey pages.

 Garden Birdwatch is a survey that suits all levels of identification ability.
 We need more people to take part in the survey so that we can better monitor how the garden birds in Northern Ireland are doing.
-This is not a once a year survey, but rather it helps you keep tabs on the birds in your garden throughout the whole year.
+This is not a once a year survey, but rather it helps you keep track of the birds in your garden throughout the whole year.
 We particularly need more people in the west of the province, west of the Bann.
-If you want to know more check out the GBW survey pages, and then contact Pat Flowerday, our GBW Ambassador.
-NI Contacts page.
+If you want to know more check out the GBW survey pages, and contact our GBW ambasssador, Mark Beal for any help or advice.

 Herons (or ''Her'n Crans'') are top predators in the aquatic environment and as such the health of their population reflects the health of their environment.
 We have therefore been monitoring them since 1928.
 Some parts of the province are well covered while others are not – we particularly need more surveyors in some western areas near the border, but also on the estuaries of the Foyle and Roe, and even the Lagan Valley is sparsely recorded.
-If you can help please look at the Heronry Survey pages, and contact John Lyons, who is the survey coordinator for Northern Ireland.
+If you can help please look at the Heronries Census pages, and contact Ian Enlander, who is the survey coordinator for Northern Ireland.